 - Long-Term Care Annuities: These products combine the features of an annuity with long-term care benefits, offering a guaranteed income stream that increases if long-term care is needed.

 Thoroughly explore all potential resources, no matter how small they seem.
 Every dollar you identify contributes to a more secure financial plan.
+It’s like finding a small but critical piece of the puzzle.

 Essential Questions to Ask About Costs and Contracts